What is in this leaflet

-LOMOTIL is a combination medicine used along with other measures for the treatment of acute or chronic diarrhoea.
+LOMOTIL used along with other measures for the treatment of acute or chronic diarrhoea.

-LOMOTIL contains diphenoxylate hydrochloride and atropine sulfate along with other ingredients.
-The diphenoxylate reduces diarrhoea by slowing down the movements of the intestines.
+LOMOTIL contains the active ingredients diphenoxylate hydrochloride and atropine sulfate along with other ingredients.
+Diphenoxylate reduces diarrhoea by slowing down the movements of the intestines.
 Because diphenoxylate may be abused by taking it in doses that are larger than prescribed, a small amount of atropine sulfate is included in LOMOTIL.
-This causes unpleasant effects if larger than normal doses are taken, and discourages abuse.
+This causes unpleasant effects if larger than normal doses are taken and discourages abuse.